jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (i) comments received by the Minister after inviting comments from Māori groups under section 17(1)﻿(d) and (e); and (ii) any further information received by the Minister from those groups:
   (m) the responsible agency's advice on whether, due to any of the matters identified in this section, it may be more appropriate to deal with the matters that would be authorised by the proposed approvals under another Act or Acts.
-(3) In preparing the report required by this section, the responsible agency must— (a) consult relevant departments; and
+(3) In preparing the report required by this section, the responsible agency must consult relevant departments.
-  (b) provide a draft of the report to the Minister for Māori Development and the Minister for Māori Crown Relations: Te Arawhiti.
+(4) The responsible agency must provide the report to the Minister not later than 20 working days after the date for providing comments under section 17(6).
-(4) Those Ministers must respond to the responsible agency within 10 working days after receiving the draft report.
+(5) However, if the Minister requests further information about a referral application under section 20, the time period specified in subsection (4) ceases to run for the period of time specified in the request.

 ### 19 Report in relation to use of public conservation land
 (1) If a project area includes public conservation land, the Minister must, for a referral application, obtain and consider a report that is prepared by the Director-General of Conservation in accordance with this section.